Xⁿ Talk | 喻红 Yu Hong

-Y: I used a lot of diagonal structures in compositions, which brings an unstable visual experience.
+Yu: I used a lot of diagonal structures in compositions, which bring an unstable visual experience.
 Eventually, I realised that artists would put things they want to talk about the most in their earliest works without realisation.
-In the 90s, I painted wire walkers, people jumping on the trampoline.
-I found it very interesting the first time when I saw a trampoline.
+In the 90s, I painted wire walkers and people jumping on the trampoline.
+I found it very interesting the first time when trampolines had just appeared.
 Now that I looked back at it, maybe I was more interested in the moments when humans cannot control themselves.
-On the one hand, it is challenging to capture and draw people in movements.
+On the one hand, it is challenging to capture and draw people in motion.
 On the other hand, they have natural facial expressions and body language when they are weightless and cannot control their bodies.
 In classical art, portraits of people or deities are meticulously designed to shape the character from certain angles.
-On the contrary, I want to capture the natural status of a person’s existence.
+On the contrary, I want to capture the natural status of a person’s state of being.

 Xⁿ: In this exhibition, there are a couple of new paintings depicting the anxious reality of society.
-Their sizes and compositions are very dramatic and astonishing, and they differ from your previous works.
-Your focus shifted from personal memories and experiences to broader subject matters.
+Their sizes and compositions are very dramatic and astonishing.
+Unlike your previous works, your focus shifted from personal memories and experiences to broader subject matters.

 Xⁿ: You depicted a fictional dramatic composition, different from the portraits you created based on your family and friends.